linuxlawson/greeter/README.md

 A better alias for this might be 'hi'
 alias hi="~/bin/bash/greeter.sh"

+Permission Denied message?
+In Terminal (and in scripts directory) just type: chmod 755 greeter.sh

 Note: This simple bash script can be changed, made better, and improved on in many ways.
 I was just playing around, made out of boredom.
 Have a great day!